kardelendemiral/WumpusGameAI/README.md

 # WumpusGameAI
-A wumpus game implementation for Introduction to Artificial Intelligence course implemented using Prolog.
+A wumpus game for Introduction to Artificial Intelligence course implemented using Prolog.